chriswernst/Perception-Udacity-RoboticsND-Project3/README.md

 ###

 If you are unsure of the number of clusters, it is best to use a different clustering solution!
-Such as DBSCAN!
+Such as DBSCAN...

 ###

 ###### DBSCAN Algorithm *(Density-Based Spatial Clustering of Applications with Noise)*
-*Sometimes called Euclidean Clustering*
+*Sometimes called* ***Euclidean Clustering***

 ###